CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 Overall, trucking services in China continue to recover.
 The operation for cross-border trucking to and from Hong Kong (SAR, China) remains normal.

 With the 14-day quarantine measure imposed by the Vietnam government, we see a scarcity of (Laos and Cambodian) drivers for cross-border transportation from Vietnam into Thailand.
+We also expect domestic delivery delays in Vietnam due to the health check measures imposed at every province border.
 Although the Thailand government had imposed a partial lockdown of Bangkok, Chiang Mai and Buri Ram provinces and declared a state of emergency, the cross-border movement for commercial and essential goods between Thailand and Myanmar/Laos/Cambodia is allowed.
 All drivers need to undergo health checks.

 For cross-border trucking to Central Asian countries, China/Kazakhstan border (Horgos border) opened on March 18.
-We see congestion at the border due to the long holidays declared.
-The border authority has yet to announce the details of health safety measures.
+We see congestion at the border due to the additional health safety measures implemented.

 The situation and border control measures in most of these countries are evolving rapidly as the COVID-19 situation continues to change.
 We are closely monitoring the situation and will provide further updates on this page.

 US, Canada and Mexico border restrictions only impact "non-essential" travel and do not apply to the transportation of goods and services.
-Additional US states have closed business deemed non-essential.
-The list of states with stay at home orders now includes California, Connecticut, Delaware, Hawaii, Illinois, Indiana, Louisiana, Massachusetts, Michigan, New Jersey, New Mexico, Pennsylvania, New York, Ohio, Oregon, Washington, West Virginia.
+Stay-at-home orders around the country are being lifted in some states and extended in others, however these measures are not directed at commercial truck traffic.
 Check with individual partners on their operation status prior to shipping because nearly all LTL carriers will be returning freight immediately (<1 day) after a refusal due to a closed consignee.
 Cargo cannot be held at the destination due to large volumes of undeliverable freight resulting in additional charges.

 US domestic truckload capacity is tightening, but federal and state governments are committed to keeping the supply chain moving.
 The majority of LTL and Small package carriers will suspend physical signatures.
 In adherence to the “Social Distancing” policy, drivers will not be obtaining signatures from consignees.
 Drivers will record the exact time, note any exceptions and obtain the name of the person who is accepting the freight.
 As spot market truckload rates rise to highly affected areas, less drivers are willing to take loads into these areas forcing the ad hoc rates to climb.
 Urgent orders of retail goods drive rates up for van and reefer equipment.
 Retailers, including e-commerce outlets, rely increasingly on spot market providers to re-stock shelves immediately, while truckers report long wait times at pickup and delivery points.